The SKT (tangent), FLEAT (flared), and FLEAT-MT (median) Terminals all have options for use with the MGS Midwest Guardrail System W-Beam Barrier.

 In 2001-2002, the Midwest States Pooled Fund Program funded by 11 States recognized the need for a new generic strong post W-Beam barrier that would be compatible with the newer higher center of gravity vehicles crash tested under NCHRP 350 Test Level 3 conditions.
 The result was the MGS Barrier.

-The SKT and FLEAT were successfully crash-tested in the MGS configuration.
+The SKT, FLEAT, and FLEAT-MT are availble in the MGS configuration.
 Shown below is a comparison of the improved MGS Terminals and today's terminals:

 |Barrier Comparison||Rail Element||Rail Height||Block Size||Rail Splice|

 |12" W-Beam||27 3/4"||8"||At the post|